rethinkdb/rethinkdb-rs/api/javascript/index.md

 table.distinct([{index: <indexname>}]) &rarr; stream
 {% endapibody %}

-Remove duplicate elements from the sequence.
+Removes duplicates from elements in a sequence.

-__Example:__ Which unique villains have been vanquished by marvel heroes?
+__Example:__ Which unique villains have been vanquished by Marvel heroes?

 ```js
 r.table('marvel').concatMap(function(hero) {